FLORIDA HIGHWAYMEN HISTORIC ARTISTS BLACK HISTORY MONTH

-Museums and galleries would not showcase the work of these black artists, during the racial tones of the Jim Crow South.
-Florida's highways of A1A and by-ways of US 1, was the old stomping grounds, where twenty-six men who are of equal importance to the movement, made ends meet.
-As tourists visited the sunshine state and the locals lived, vacationers encountered the future legends of the road, along the side of the road.
-The trunks of their cars revealed a majestic timeless Florida.
-Oil paintings that sold then, for $25 or $35 dollars, are now global nostalgic national treasures.
+During the racial tones of the Jim Crow South, museums and galleries would not showcase the work of these black artists.
+Instead, Florida's highways of A1A and byways of US 1 were the old stomping grounds, where twenty-six painters of equal importance to the movement made ends meet.
+As tourists visited the Sunshine State and the locals lived, vacationers encountered the future legends of the road along the side.
+The trunks of their cars revealed a majestic, timeless Florida.
+Oil paintings sold for $25 or 35 dollars are now among the most well-received nostalgic national treasures.

-It was out of necessity when the men traded goods for services.
-A motel room to lay their head, or for gas to make it home that night.
-Doctors, and lawyers, banks and politicians, folks near, and far, purchased and collected their work.
-During their heyday, the 1950s-1980s the group captured the state of Florida and it is said, documented over 200,000 landscapes.
-Vivid colorful oil paintings, of the 1950s, are found throughout America and the Highwaymen are still painting to this day.
-The Florida Highwaymen is a name earned later in the mid-1990s, for the way the young entrepreneurs sold their paintings, door to door, along the highways and by-ways of Olde Florida.
+The men traded goods for services, a motel room to lay their heads in, or gas to make it home at night.
+Doctors, lawyers, banks, politicians, and folks near and far purchased and collected their work.
+During their heyday, the 1950s-1980s, the group captured the state of Florida and, it is said, documented over 200,000 vivid, colorful landscapes they are still painting today.

-Established in 1973: As the Original Highwaymen earned legendary fame, over decades the men were instrumental in forming the "Second Generation Movement."
-The iconic Florida landscape painters mentored close friends and family and handed down their name, history, and heritage to a selective hand-picked 2nd Generation.
+In 1973, the Original Highwaymen established the 2nd Generation.
+The Original Highwaymen earned legendary fame over decades.
+The original scholars were instrumental in forming the "Second Generation Movement."
+The iconic Florida landscape painters mentored close friends and family and handed down their name, history, and heritage to a selectively handpicked 2nd Generation.
+The Original Highwaymen has sustained for well over sixty years.
+The impact of the prominent 2nd Generation has significantly impacted the sustainability of the original art movement.

-Just as the Originals, blood and non-blood, the "Historic 2nd Generation Movement" began and helped to create some 200,000 landscapes.
-Over time, painting Florida and performing art shows together, became and continues to be a tradition for both groups.
-The generation after, typically twenty years younger, grew up during the same segregated times, keeps history alive as they continue to paint the state of Florida 1950s and 60s Civil Rights Era.
+Like the Originals, blood and non-blood, the "Historic 2nd Generation Movement" initiated and helped create 200,000 landscapes.
+Over time, painting Florida and performing art shows together became and continues to be a tradition for both generations.
+A few members of the 2nd Generation or the Generation after, typically twenty years younger, grew up during the exact segregated times and are part of a movement to keep history alive as they continue to paint the 1950s and the '60s state of Florida's Civil Rights Era.

-Early Original Florida Hall of Fame Highwaymen: James Gibson, a 50-year veteran has a legacy.
-In 2005, Gibson was the first to teach AJ Brown to paint the famous signature Red Royal Poinciana trees.
-After two years and a demanding schedule, he suggested she paint with Johnny Daniels, and so she did.
+Early Original Florida Hall of Fame Highwaymen James Gibson, a 50-year veteran, has a legacy.
+In 2005, Gibson was the first to teach AJ Brown the history of the Highwaymen and the painting techniques of the famous signature Red Royal Poinciana trees.
+Then, after two years and a demanding schedule, Gibson suggested she continue to paint with Johnny Daniels, and so she did.

 CELEBRATING BLACK HISTORY AND WOMEN'S HISTORY IN AMERICA

-For over six decades, a half-century, twenty-six African-American entrepreneurs, came to be known as the Florida Highwaymen; a non-traditional informal group.
-In May 2009, it was historic when the very first 501(c)3 organization was formed and filed on June 24, 2009, under the name Florida Highwaymen Artist and History Center Inc., a name given by senior Original James Gibson.
+Twenty-six African-American entrepreneurs became known as the Florida Highwaymen, a non-traditional informal group that reigned for over a half-century.
+In May 2009, it was historical when the first initial 501(c)3 organization was formed and filed on June 24, 2009, under the name Florida Highwaymen Artist and History Center Inc., a name given by senior Original James Gibson.
 The goal was to open the first Highwaymen museum.

-Original Highwaymen Mary Ann Carroll and First Lady held Presidency for the allotted two years.
-A position of power and influence designated for the "Originals" only.
-Curtis Arnett was elected as Vice President and Carnell Smith served as Treasurer.
+Original Highwaymen Mary Ann Carroll and First Lady held the Presidency for two years—a position of power and influence designated for the "Originals" only.
+Curtis Arnett was elected vice president, and Carnell Smith served as Treasurer.
 R.L.
-Lewis was elected Secretary, however, Mr. Lewis delegated this significant position to female Highwaymen 2nd Generation AJ Brown.
-Brown was officially appointed the first Secretary and served as one of five members on the By-Laws Committee.
-For the first time in history, the Originals, and the Historic 2nd Generation unified!
+Lewis was elected Secretary; however, Mr. Lewis delegated this significant position to female Highwaymen 2nd Generation AJ Brown.
+A member since 2005, Brown was officially appointed the first Secretary and served as one of five members of the By-Laws Committee.
+The Originals and the Historic 2nd Generation unified as a 501c(3) for the first time!

-Critiria of a Highwaymen: Historically, a 1950s African American tradition, taught, mentored and endorsed by one of the Florida Highwaymen artists.
+Criteria of a Highwaymen: Historically, a 1950s African American tradition is taught, mentored, and endorsed by one of the Florida Highwaymen artists.

-The Highwaymen Heritage Trail: AJ Brown wrote the Highwaymen story in 2009, which appears on one side of the Highwaymen Heritage Trail "Obelisk" monument, in the Lincoln Park historic neighborhood on Ave D, in the City of Fort Pierce, Florida.
+The Highwaymen Heritage Trail: AJ Brown wrote the Highwaymen story in 2009, which appears on one side of the Highwaymen Heritage Trail Obelisk monument, located in the Lincoln Park historic neighborhood on Ave D in Fort Pierce, Florida.

 CELEBRATING BLACK HISTORY AND WOMEN'S HISTORY IN AMERICA